-Prior to our initial public offering (IPO) in 2013, there was no public market for our common stock.
 The trading price of our common stock has been volatile, and is likely to continue to be volatile for the foreseeable future.
 Our stock price is subject to wide fluctuations in response to a variety of factors, including the following:

-- results of clinical trials of our product candidates or those of our competitors; - any delay in filing an application for any of our product candidates and any adverse development or perceived adverse development with respect to regulatory review of that application; - failure to successfully develop and commercialize our product candidates, including brincidofovir; - · termination of any of our license or collaboration agreements; - any agency or judicial enforcement actions against us; - inability to obtain additional funding; - · regulatory or legal developments in the United States and other countries applicable to our product candidates; - · adverse regulatory decisions; - changes in the structure of healthcare payment systems; - inability to obtain adequate product supply for our product candidates, or the inability to do so at acceptable prices; - introduction of new products, services or technologies by our competitors; - failure to meet or exceed financial projections we provide to the public; - failure to meet or exceed the estimates and projections of the investment community; - changes in the market valuations of similar companies; - market conditions in the pharmaceutical and biotechnology sectors, and the issuance of new or changed securities analysts' reports or recommendations; - announcements of significant acquisitions, strategic partnerships, joint ventures or capital commitments by us or our competitors; - significant lawsuits (including patent or stockholder litigation), and disputes or other developments relating to proprietary rights (including patents, litigation matters and our ability to obtain patent protection for our technologies); - additions or departures of key scientific or management personnel; - sales of our common stock by us or our stockholders in the future; - · trading volume of our common stock; - general economic, industry and market conditions; and - the other factors described in this "Risk Factors" section.
+- results of clinical trials of our product candidates or those of our competitors; - any delay in filing an application for any of our product candidates, including the initiation of a rolling NDA submission for BCV for smallpox later this year, and any adverse development or perceived adverse development with respect to regulatory review of that application; - failure to successfully develop and commercialize our product candidates, including DSTAT and BCV; - termination of any of our license or collaboration agreements; - any agency or judicial enforcement actions against us; - inability to obtain additional funding; - regulatory or legal developments in the United States and other countries applicable to our product candidates; - adverse regulatory decisions; - changes in the structure of healthcare payment systems; - inability to obtain adequate product supply for our product candidates, or the inability to do so at acceptable prices; - introduction of new products, services or technologies by our competitors; - failure to meet or exceed financial projections we provide to the public; - failure to meet or exceed the estimates and projections of the investment community; - changes in the market valuations of similar companies; - market conditions in the pharmaceutical and biotechnology sectors, and the issuance of new or changed securities analysts' reports or recommendations; - · announcements of significant acquisitions, strategic partnerships, joint ventures or capital commitments by us or our competitors; - significant lawsuits (including patent or stockholder litigation), and disputes or other developments relating to proprietary rights (including patents, litigation matters and our ability to obtain patent protection for our technologies); - additions or departures of key scientific or management personnel; - sales of our common stock by us or our stockholders in the future; - trading volume of our common stock;

+- general economic, industry and market conditions, including the impact of the ongoing COVID-19 pandemic; and - the other factors described in this "Risk Factors" section.